 dm+d data model and governance

-dm+d has five basic components – these are represented as a box in the dm+d data model diagram.
+The dm+d has 5 basic components and each are represented as a box in the dm+d data model diagram (PDF: 493KB).

 Each component describes a product at different levels of granularity to support various use cases.
 This makes up the dm+d model.

-A more in depth description of the dm+d data model can be found in the document: NHS dictionary of medicines and devices Data Model
+A more in depth description of the dm+d data model can be found in the NHS dictionary of medicines and devices Data Model (Word: 280KB).

 Introduction to SNOMED CT UK Drug Extension